buildbot/buildbot/master/docs/developer/master-slave.rst

 On the slave side, builders are represented as instances of the :class:`buildslave.bot.SlaveBuilder` class.
-On the master side, they are represented by the :class:`buildbot.process.slavebuilder.SlaveBuilder` class.
+On the master side, they are represented by the :class:`buildbot.process.workerforbuilder.SlaveBuilder` class.
 The identical names are a source of confusion.
 The following will refer to these as the slave-side and master-side SlaveBuilder classes.
 Each object keeps a reference to its opposite in ``self.remote``.